 City Manager Nastasi introduced the discussion topic and indicated that based upon feedback from City Council, they narrowed topics to library, roads, public safety and parks and recreation.
-He said that Jaymes Vettraino has been part of the process from the beginning and he turned the presentation over to Mr. Vettraino to provide an update on how the proposal has progressed to today.
+He said that Jaymes Vettraino has been part of the process from the beginning and turned the presentation over to Mr. Vettraino to provide an update on how the proposal has progressed to today.

-Mr. Vettraino presented the information discussed at the 2025 Capital Conference in January.
-He said he met with City staff prior to the Capital Conference to obtain a list of the Capital projects.
-He said the highest priority Capital projects totaled \$199.98 million dollars.
+Mr. Vettraino presented the process leading up to and the information discussed at the 2025 Capital Conference in January.
+He said City staff provided a list of Capital projects prior to the Capital Conference and the highest priority projects totaled \$199.98 million dollars.
 He said during the Capital Conference, City Council considered the need, cost, and tax impact to the tax payers when prioritizing the Capital needs.
-He said City Council determined the library, public safety, streets, City Hall, and Parks and Recreation were the highest priority and requested more information on those projects.
+He said City Council determined the library, public safety, streets, City Hall, and parks and recreation were the highest priority and requested more information on those projects.
 He said City administration researched project feasibility and cost analysis on those projects and conducted community engagement to obtain feedback on the highest priority projects.
 Mr. Vettraino said the library, roads, public safety and parks gained the most general support with a clear desire to keep the impact on the taxpayer as low as possible based upon feedback provided to City Council members and City staff.
 City administration estimates \$112 million for library, roads, parks and public safety with the library is estimated at \$50 million, \$10 million for public safety, \$35 million for roads, and \$17 million for Parks and Recreation.
 Mr. Vettraino shared upcoming meetings leading up to consideration of a bond proposal and communicated that the City will prepare educational information for residents.